Skip to main content

 Data-Oriented Design

 Edge optimizes for memory access patterns and cache coherency.
-Data structures are laid out for sequential access, minimizing cache misses during high-throughput processing.
+It lays out data structures for sequential access to minimize cache misses during high-throughput processing.

 Lock-Free Reads

-Policy evaluation is a read-heavy operation—every request needs to read policies, but updates are rare.
+Policy evaluation reads policies on each request, while updates stay rare.
 Edge uses atomic pointers to policy snapshots, eliminating read-side synchronization.

 Fail-Open